 5) Test the theory

-6) Modify the theory based on the test
+6) Change the theory because of test results

-It’s the process of arriving at conclusions based on data.
-Those seeking the truth use this process in every legitimate science.
+The objective is to provide conclusions based on data.
+Every branch of science uses this process to seek the truth.
 Each test expands knowledge.
 New instruments enable us to observe more.

-Inner work is a way of questioning our awareness and experimenting to see what is in the psyche.
-When we explore other states of consciousness, we are, in effect, experimenting.
-When we meditate, it is a way of asking questions about awareness’s boundaries.
-When we meditate, we are experimenting with consciousness.
+Inner work is a means of questioning our awareness and experimenting to see what is in the psyche.
+When we explore other states of consciousness, we are experimenting.
+It is a way of asking questions when we meditate.
+When we meditate, we experiment with consciousness.
 There are several types of seated and moving meditation that accomplish these changes.

 “Science is about finding ever better approximations rather than pretending you have already found the ultimate truth.
 A casual stroll through the lunatic asylum shows that faith does not prove anything.” — Friedrich Nietzsche

-What time of day did you meditate.
+When did you meditate?
 What was your day like before you sat down to meditate?
 What was your state of mind before meditating?
 Do you do anything to prepare to meditate?
 Do you always prepare the same way?
-By asking these questions, you see that you want to know what helped make your meditation a success; you need to track what happened before the session.
-Otherwise, you’ll be guessing at what factors affect the success of your meditation.
+By asking these questions, you want to know what helped make your meditation successful; you need to track what happened before the session.
+Otherwise, you’ll be guessing what factors affect your meditation’s success.

-Why then don’t more people live life as an experiment of consciousness?
+Why don’t more people live life as an experiment of consciousness?
 The reason is that each society has rules it wants us to follow.
 These boundaries of thought and behavior ensure we stay within the scope of the culture.
-Success and failure are both predictable outcomes within each society.
+Failure and success are both predictable outcomes within each society.

-Burning people you think are Witches is still something that some believe is appropriate.
-So, the practice of Witchcraft has negative consequences.
+Burning people you think are Witches is still something some believe is appropriate.
+So, practicing Witchcraft has negative consequences.
 In some parts of the world, people seen as undesirable can be tortured and killed.
 Not only is this type of crime accepted, but it is also supported and celebrated.
-The same rules apply to people who have alternate lifestyles regarding sexual preference.
+The same rules apply to people who have alternate lifestyles regarding sexual orientation.